Nick Charles (sportscaster): Career in broadcasting

 Beginning in 2001, Charles hosted of Showtime's ShoBox: The New Generation.
 As a boxing commentator, he interviewed major boxing figures including Muhammad Ali and Evander Holyfield.
 He also hosted boxing on Versus, a sports network.
 Nick won the Boxing Writer's Association 2007 Broadcaster award.
 In 2008, he won the Sam Taub Award for excellence in boxing broadcasting journalism.
 Charles was also the winner of several cableACE awards.

 He was named "sexiest sportscaster" in America several years in a row by U.S. Television Fan Association.
-Nick Charles and former heavyweight contender George Chuvalo shared the Bill Crawford Award for perseverance in overcoming adversity in 2010 from the Boxing Writer's Association.
+Nick Charles and former heavyweight contender George Chuvalo shared the Bill Crawford Award for perseverance in overcoming adversity in 2009 from the Boxing Writer's Association.

 It was reported in USA Today that Nick Charles was taking a leave of absence from Showtime in 2009 to battle stage 4 bladder cancer.
 Boxing and sports websites, including ESPN.com reported on January 16 that Charles was returning to Showtime on January 29, 2010 and had 80% remission.
 As of March 2010, the cancer became more aggressive and he returned to M.D.
 Anderson in Houston for a chemotherapy clinical trial.
 Despite spending most of his career broadcasting fights for Showtime, in March 2011, Charles returned to the airwaves for a final time as a host of HBO's Boxing After Dark program after HBO executives heard of his desire to call one more fight before he died.
 As documented on the June 19, 2011 edition of CNN's Sanjay Gupta MD he was in the final stages of the disease.
 He had been recording video messages for his family and friends to show after his death.
 His close friendship with Mike Tyson was also documented.

+Charles was inducted into the International Boxing Hall of Fame in the Observer category as part of the class of 2024.